bcornielle/one_park_website/site/content/collections/lp/business-lines-of-credit.md

 body_class: home-page
 navigation: with-menu
 hero: light
-hero_title: 'Fast and Flexible Business Lines of Credit Made for You'
+hero_title: 'Business Lines of Credit Made for You'
 hero_subtitle: '</br>Draw as you need and pay only for what you use.'
 form_title: '<center>Money in Your Hands</br>in 72 Hours</center>'
 form_button_text: 'Get Funded Now'